-During the third quarter of 2012, LMDC continued working with the City to draft a subrecipient agreement for \$710,000 that will allow LMDC to pay for City Staff costs pertaining to time spent on LMDC projects between January 1, 2007 and March 31, 2010.
+During the four quarter of 2012, the City of New York worked on a budget that will be part of a a \$710,000 subrecipient agreement enabling LMDC to pay for City staffing costs pertaining to time spent on LMDC projects between January 1, 2007 and March 31, 2010.

-In the third quarter, the LMDC Board authorized LMDC to enterinto a \$150,000 subrecipient agreement with the University Settlement Society for a Chinatown Rezoning Study.
+In the fourth quarter, LMDC worked with the University Settlement Society and the Chinatown Working Group on initiating a \$150,000 subrecipient agreement for a Chinatown Rezoning Study.